JetBrains/teamcity-docker-images/dockerhub/teamcity-agent/README.md

 The problem is, that multiple agent containers would use the same (/opt/buildagent/\*) directories as they are mounted from the host machine to the agent container and that the docker wrapper mounts the directories from the host to the nested docker wrapper container.
 And, you cannot use multiple agent containers with *different paths* on the host as the docker wrapper would still try to map the paths as they are in the agent container, but from the host machine to the nested docker wrapper container.
 To make several agents work with docker wrapper and docker.sock option, one have to build different teamcity-agent docker images with different paths of teamcity-agent installation inside those images (like `/opt/buildagentN`), and start those images with corresponding parameters like `-v /opt/buildagent1/work:/opt/buildagent1/work` etc.

 2) New Docker daemon running within your container (note that in this case the container should be run with **—privileged** flag)
 ```
 docker run -it -e SERVER_URL="<url to TeamCity server>"  \
+    -u 0 \
     -v <path to agent config folder>:/data/teamcity_agent/conf \
     -v docker_volumes:/var/lib/docker \
     --privileged -e DOCKER_IN_DOCKER=start \
     jetbrains/teamcity-agent
 ```

 The option `-v docker_volumes:/var/lib/docker` is related to the case when the `aufs` filesystem is used and when a build agent is started from a Windows machine ([related issue](https://youtrack.jetbrains.com/issue/TW-52939)).